 This treatment is for those struggling with drug addiction of a more serious nature.
 Or they’ve been on drugs for an extended amount of time, and withdrawal would be dangerous.
 Therefore, it helps alleviate symptoms from drugs, such as opioids like heroin and prescription pain killers.
-Physicians administer the medication as well as provide therapy, which helps the person safely withdraw from opiate containing substances.
+Physicians administer the medication as well as provide therapy, which helps the person safely withdraw from opiate-containing substances.
 The duration of medication-assisted treatment depends on the individual case.

-What are The Benefits Of Medically Assisted Treatment
+What are The Benefits Of Medically Assisted Treatment?

 Medically Assisted Treatment (MAT) has become the treatment of choice for many who suffer from addiction.
-MAT is an evidence based treatment and is known worldwide often endorsed by the American Medical Association, the National Institutes of Health, and other agencies that promote behavioral health advancement.
+MAT is an evidence-based treatment and is known worldwide often endorsed by the American Medical Association, the National Institutes of Health, and other agencies that promote behavioral health advancement.

-That uses a prescribe medication that helps your brain chemistry by blocking the positive effects of the substance that the client has been abusing, this reduces the psychological cravings and helps the body’s chemistry acclimate to treatment over time.
+That uses a prescribed medication that helps your brain chemistry by blocking the positive effects of the substance that the client has been abusing, this reduces the psychological cravings and helps the body’s chemistry acclimate to treatment over time.